lytics/pathforajs/docs/docs/tracking.md

 To verify that the event data fields are being sent properly to Lytics, you can simulate an action by interacting with your module and checking that the expected fields exist in the data streams section of your Lytics Account.

-By default these fields are fields are available as user fields so that you can use them in the creation of segments.
+By default these fields are available as user fields so that you can use them in the creation of segments.
 If you need help using these fields or would like to map the user fields differently please contact your customer success representative `success@getlytics.com`.

 ## Google Analytics

-Pathfora will send event data from the modules on your website to your google analytics account as long as it has access to the `ga` function.
+Pathfora will send event data from the modules on your website to your Google Analytics account as long as it has access to the `ga` function.
 This requires that you have the [analytics.js snippet](https://developers.google.com/analytics/devguides/collection/analyticsjs/) on your website loaded before the Pathfora tag.
-An event sent to google analytics by pathfora will use the following attributes for [event tracking](https://developers.google.com/analytics/devguides/collection/analyticsjs/events#overview):
+An event sent to Google Analytics by Pathfora will use the following attributes for [event tracking](https://developers.google.com/analytics/devguides/collection/analyticsjs/events#overview):

 | Attribute | Type | Value |
 |---|---|---|